Associate Professor of Anthropology

 2005 (with Robert Edgerton, eds.)
 Companion to Psychological Anthropology: Modernity and Psychocultural Change.
 Malden, MA: Blackwell Publishers.

 2014 Remembering and ill health in post-invasion Kuwait: Topographies, collaborations, mediations.
-In Genocide and Mass Violence: Memory, Symptom and Recovery, Devon Emerson Hinton and Alexander Laban Hinton, Eds., Cambridge: Cambridge University Press (in press, available October 2014).
+In Genocide and Mass Violence: Memory, Symptom and Recovery, Devon Emerson Hinton and Alexander Laban Hinton, Eds., pp. 83-104.
+Cambridge: Cambridge University Press

 2013 Mediating justice: Youth, media and ‘affective justice’ in the politics of northern Nigeria.
 In Democracy and Prebendalism in Nigeria: Critical Interpretations, Wale Adebanwi and Ebenezer Obadare, Eds., pp. 201-226.
 New York: Palgrave Macmillan.

-2011 Hypocrisy, spatial (in) justice and youthful 'policing' in northern Nigeria.
-In Justice et Injustices Spatiales, Bernard Bret, Philippe Gervais-Lambony, Claire Hancock and Fredrick Landy, Eds., pp. 201-218.
+2010 Hypocrisy, spatial (in) justice and youthful ‘policing’ in northern Nigeria.
+In Justice et Injustices Spatiales, Bernard Bret, Philippe Gervais-Lambony, Claire Hancock and Fredric Landy, Eds., pp. 201-218.
 Paris: Presses Universitaires de Paris Ouest.
+(Also available via an Open Edition online format.)

-2009 Mediated Hostility: Media, ‘Affective Citizenship’, and Genocide in Northern Nigeria.
-In Genocide: Truth, Memory, and Representation.
-Alexander L. Hinton and Kevin O’Neill, eds.
-Pp. 247-278.
-Durham: Duke University Press.
+2009 Mediated hostility: Media, “affective citizenship”, and genocide in northern Nigeria.
+In Genocide: Truth, Memory and Representation, Alexander Laban Hinton and Kevin Lewis O’Neill, Eds., pp. 247-278.
+Durham and London: Duke University Press.

-2008 (with Ann O'Brien and Mary-Lynn Brecht) Narratives of Methamphetamine Abuse: A Qualitative Exploration of Social, Psychological, and Emotional Experiences, Journal of Social Work Practice in the Addictions (8) 3: 343-366.
+2008 Narratives of Methamphetamine Abuse: A Qualitative Exploration of Social, Psychological, and Emotional Experiences, Journal of Social Work Practice in the Addictions (8) 3: 343-366.

 2006 Niger (Republic of).
 In Mosby’s Pocket Guide Series: Cultural Health Assessment.
 Mosby Publishers.

-2003 Robert Edgerton.
-In Biographical Dictionary of Anthropology, Vered Amit, ed.
-London: Routledge.
+2001 Robert Edgerton.
+Biographical Dictionary of Anthropology, Vered Amit, Ed., London: Routledge.

 2012 Memory and Ill Health in Post-Invasion Kuwait: Affective Mediations of Violence.
 In Anthropology News, Special Edition: Violence and Conflict, 53 (7): 6-8.